MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ## Overview

-Microsoft Edge is adding enhanced security protections to provide an additional layer of protection when browsing the web and visiting unfamiliar sites.
+Microsoft Edge is adding enhanced security protections to provide an extra layer of protection when browsing the web and visiting unfamiliar sites.
 The web platform is designed to give you a rich browsing experience using powerful technologies like JavaScript.
 On the other hand, that power can translate to more exposure when you visit a malicious site.
 With enhanced security mode, Microsoft Edge helps reduce the risk of an attack by automatically applying more conservative security settings on unfamiliar sites and adapts over time as you continue to browse.

 ## Defense in depth

 Enhanced security mode in Microsoft Edge mitigates memory-related vulnerabilities by disabling just-in-time (JIT) JavaScript compilation and enabling additional operating system protections for the browser.
 These protections include [Hardware-enforced Stack Protection](https://techcommunity.microsoft.com/t5/windows-kernel-internals-blog/developer-guidance-for-hardware-enforced-stack-protection/ba-p/2163340) and [Arbitrary Code Guard (ACG)](/microsoft-365/security/defender-endpoint/exploit-protection-reference?view=o365-worldwide#arbitrary-code-guard).

-When combined, these changes help provide 'defense in depth' because they make it more difficult than ever before for a malicious site to leverage an unpatched vulnerability to write to executable memory and attack an end user.
+When combined, these changes help provide 'defense in depth' because they make it more difficult than ever before for a malicious site to use an unpatched vulnerability to write to executable memory and attack an end user.
 You can learn more about the experimentation results from the Microsoft Edge Security team’s [blog post](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode) and [Introducing Enhanced Security for Microsoft Edge](https://microsoftedge.github.io/edgevr/posts/Introducing-Enhanced-Security-for-Microsoft-Edge/).

 You may also be interested to learn more about the first line [security protections in Microsoft Edge](/deployedge/ms-edge-security-for-business).
 Notably, you may want to learn more about how [Microsoft Edge SmartScreen](/deployedge/microsoft-edge-security-smartscreen) protects users from phishing scams and malware downloads.